ocaml/platform-blog/turn-your-editor-into-an-ocaml-ide.md

 ## Merlin for analysis

-Merlin will enhance your experience editing OCaml code by providing interactive feedback about your code.
+Merlin enhances your experience editing OCaml code by providing interactive feedback about your code.

 Under the hood, it maintains a "code model" of the file you are editing.
 For